eugnsp/library/README.md

 	* [The standard library](cpp/std_library.md)
 	* [Tools](cpp/tools.md)

 :hammer_and_wrench: Currently is under construction, and will always be.
+Please report broken links.